D76X/Loggers/Notes/IoT.md

    abandon, this also makes it possible to have **Two-Way** communication because either a rejection or acceptance message may be sent back to the Hub.

+2. **Using device Twins for C2D.**

+   There are two ways device twins can be used.

+   * D2C in which the device sends a message to the IoT Hub to notify it that it would like to make changes to **desired properties** of its twin.

+   * C2D in which a **.NET Core manager app** changes the **desired properties** so that teh IoT Hub then send down those changes to the device.
+The device once notified decides what to do with it i.e. apply the changes or not and normally replies to the IoT Hub hence the manager.

+   The C2D Device Twins patterb works even when the device is off-line as the changes to the device twins on teh Hub are persisted and passed to the device as soon as it goes on-line again.

+   This pattern is ideal to notify the device of a firmware update.
+   This pattern **cannot be used by devices that connect to the hub via HTTPS** only AMQP and MQTT transports are supported.
+   The device **cannot reject a desired property change direclty** all it can do is just simply ignore the changes sent over by the Hub.
+   This message pattern is designed for low-frquency communication i.e. tens msgs per sec.

 ---

 ## Models C2D - D2C